-Saturday was World Pillow Fight Day.
+A while back, I had occasion to attend International Pillow Fight Day.
 What, you missed it?
-Fortunately, we were on the scene as dozens of down-wielding bandits converged by the river in Chicago for a feathery assault.
+Fortunately, I had my camera in tow as dozens of down-wielding bandits converged by the river in Chicago for a feathery assault.

 World Pillow Fight Day occurs in cities around the globe, from Amsterdam to Los Angeles, so if you missed this one, mark your calendars for next year.